NeoBinder/NeoTopology/README.md

 This Package contains:
 - IO from files including PDB/PDBx/rdkit
-- Mathatics related with Rotation and Alignment
+- Mathematics related sdk like Rotation and Alignment
-- Protein/Sequence/Ligand Calculations.
+- Protein/Sequence/Ligand Calculations

 ## Installation
 NeoTopology can be installed with: